-This section describes the way in which the FTAM implements the virtual filestore, and the mechanisms used for mapping virtual and real filestores in Unix systems.
+This section describes the way in which the FTAM implements the virtual filestore, and the mechanisms used for mapping virtual and real filestores in Windows systems.

-Some FTAM attributes are mapped to the attributes available in Unix systems, and others to the so-called "FTAM catalog".
+Some FTAM attributes are mapped to the attributes available in Windows, and others to the so-called FTAM catalog extension.